getodk/central-backend/docs/api.md

 * The [OpenRosa](https://docs.getodk.org/openrosa/) standard allows standard integration with tools like the [ODK Collect](https://docs.getodk.org/collect-intro/) mobile data collection app, or various other compatible tools like [Enketo](https://enketo.org/).
 It allows them to see the forms available on the server, and to send new submissions to them.
 * The [OData](http://odata.org/) standard allows data to be shared between platforms for analysis and reporting.
 Tools like [Microsoft Power BI](https://powerbi.microsoft.com/en-us/) and [Tableau](https://public.tableau.com/en-us/s/) are examples of clients that consume the standard OData format and provide advanced features beyond what we offer.
 If you are looking for a straightforward JSON output of your data, or you are considering building a visualization or reporting tool, this is your best option.

 Finally, **system information and configuration** is available via a set of specialized resources.
-Currently, you may set the Backups configuration, set the Usage Reporting configuration, and retrieve Server Audit Logs.
+Currently, you may set the set the Usage Reporting configuration and retrieve Server Audit Logs.

 ## Changelog

 Here major and breaking changes to the API are listed by version.

+### ODK Central v1.5.3

+**Removed**:

+* It is no longer possible to initiate a new backups configuration (`POST /v1/config/backups/initiate`) or to verify one (`POST /v1/config/backups/verify`).
+However, if there is an existing configuration, it is still possible to get it or terminate it.
+If the existing configuration is terminated, it will not be possible to set up a new configuration.
+Note that it is still possible to download a [Direct Backup](/reference/system-endpoints/direct-backup).
+For more information about this change, please see [this topic](https://forum.getodk.org/t/backups-to-google-drive-from-central-will-stop-working-after-oct-3/38895) in the ODK Forum.

 ### ODK Central v1.5